Overcoming Obstacles & Objections To Expert Opinion Testimony

 To understand the law relating to expert witnesses, one must first understand the law relating to witnesses generally and the special treatment afforded those with special expertise.
 For most witnesses, courts want the same thing that Joe Friday wanted on the "Dragnet" television series: "Just the facts, Ma'am!"
 Fearing that any departure from precise factual observations would usurp the jury's role in evaluating the evidence, courts have traditionally prohibited lay witnesses from offering their opinions on the evidence or departing, even to the slightest degree, from a purely factual recitation of events which the witness personally observed.
 Throughout most of American legal history, ordinary citizens who dared to take the witness stand needed three things -- the capacity to observe, to remember and to relate.

 Like most evidentiary rules, courts have relaxed this restriction considerably over the years.
-Under Rule 701 of the Federal Rules of Evidence, lay witnesses may testify in the form of opinions or inferences which are "(a) rationally based on the perception of the witness and (b) helpful to a clear understanding of the witness' testimony or the determination of a fact in issue."
+Under Rule 701 of the Federal Rules of Evidence, lay witnesses may testify in the form of opinions or inferences which are "(a) rationally based on the perception of the witness; (b) helpful to a clear understanding of the witness' testimony or the determination of a fact in issue; and (c) not "based on scientific, technical, or other specialized knowledge" that would require the witness to qualify as an expert.
 Accordingly, there are two types of opinions which laypersons are permitted to convey from the witness stand: First, laypersons may testify in the form of what has been described as "lay shorthand" where it would be impossible to communicate the facts without departing from strict factual language.
 Thus, while Mr. Spock of Star Trek fame would testify that "an excess of moisture was emanating from her tear ducts," a lay witness may depart from such uncompromising precision by testifying simply that "she was crying."
 Such testimony, while involving an opinion inferred from factual observations, is essential to a clear understanding of the witness' testimony.

 Second, lay witnesses may convey the type of opinion which normal persons form constantly and correctly.
 Thus, a layperson may state that she heard a "siren" even though the identification of such a noise truly amounts to an opinion based upon the sound observed.
 Lay witnesses have also been permitted to testify regarding such emotional states as anger or upset, speeds of vehicles, whether someone appeared to be in pain, behaved in a drunken manner, had an honest reputation, or to similar opinions within the common experience of common persons and rationally based upon their perceptions.